-You think you’ve already seen the most beautiful fonts for Cricut?
+So you think you’ve seen all the coolest fonts for Cricut cutting machines?
 Think again.
-This list of the most fantastic Cricut fonts will make you want to start your next project ASAP.
+This list of fantastic Cricut fonts will make you want to start your next project ASAP.
 All you need is a bit of design inspiration.

 If you’re looking for something feminine with a bit of machismo appeal, use Bouquet.
 It’s a versatile script font that looks fresh and modern.
 Never make your Cricut design projects look outdated with the Bouquet font.